antiboredom/detourning-the-web/README.md

 ***

 ### Week 6 - Mar 9
-* TBD based on what you all want to do
+* We all make a sick video text-messaging bot

 #### WEEK 6 HOMEWORK
 * Readings: